 When you complain, either by phone or in writing, be courteous but firm.
 Don’t be fobbed off but never be rude or offensive.

-Step 1: Give them a ring
+Give them a ring

 Most companies have a standard method for dealing with complaints and the first step is to ask the customer to telephone.
 When you get through, explain as simply as you can what has gone wrong and what you expect the company to do about it.

 Always ask the name of the person you’re talking to and take notes of what was said and the date and time of the call.
 If you fail to achieve the desired outcome, ask for the name of a person you should write to or email.
 Keep these notes carefully.
-When dealing with disputes, almost all firms record calls and, under data protection rules, you can get a copy of the recording or a transcript for £10.
+When dealing with disputes, almost all firms record calls and, under data protection rules, you can get a copy of the recording or a transcript for a small fee.

-Start with the manager in charge of customer service, if there is one.
-If that doesn’t work, move on to the chief executive; the website ceoemail.com gives contact details for the bosses of nearly 3,000 UK companies.
+Start with the manager specifically in charge of customer service, if there is one.
+If that doesn’t work, move on to the chief executive; the website ceoemail.com gives contact details for the bosses of thousands of UK companies.

 Keep your letter brief and send enclosures only if they will help your case – and keep the originals.
 Set a date by which you want a response.
 Two weeks is reasonable.

 If there is an ombudsman overseeing the business you’re dealing with, then make it clear you will be referring the dispute there eight weeks after it started.
-That is the normal time you have to wait before an ombudsman will consider a case unless it has reached a deadlock earlier.
-The service is free for consumers but companies have to pay £500 or so per case: an incentive to make them act.
+That is the normal time you have to wait before an ombudsman will consider a case, unless it has reached a deadlock earlier.
+The service is free for consumers, but companies have to pay £500 or so per case: an incentive to make them act.

 Have you got a problem with second hand goods?
-Read our guide to your rights.
+Read our guide to your rights

-Step 2: Go to the ombudsman
+Go to the ombudsman

 Check whether there is an ombudsman who can help you.

 Financial services companies have to be part of the Financial Ombudsman Service.
 Call it on 0800 023 4567 or 0300 123 9123 for advice; online, it’s financial-ombudsman.org.uk.
 There is also a separate ombudsman for disputes about pension schemes and how they are run (020 7630 2200).

 Use its website ombudsman-services.org or call 0330 440 1614.
 All telecoms companies must belong to this or another smaller organisation called CISAS (020 7520 3814).
 These websites both list their members so check which ombudsman to complain to.

 Energy companies all have to subscribe to the Energy Ombudsman service (0330 440 1624), which can deal with disputes over bills, switching supplier or the way services have been sold to you.

 Estate agents, letting agents, surveyors, auctioneers and property management firms are dealt with by the Property Ombudsman service (0330 440 1634), but such businesses are not obliged to join.
 It is worth checking that a firm you are about to deal with is a member.

 Legal services come under the Legal Ombudsman (0300 555 0333), which deals with disputes in England and Wales.
 There is also a Scottish Legal Complaints Commission (0131 201 2130).
 In Northern Ireland the Law Society determines and enforces standards (028 9023 1614).

 Many other businesses subscribe to consumer codes and dispute resolution procedures approved by the Trading Standards Institute (TSI), but the TSI does not itself deal with complaints.
 It recommends your first step should be Citizens Advice (see opening paragraph).

-Step 3: Go to court
+Go to court

 If all else fails, you can go to the small claims court to try to recover losses.

-Read our guide to using the small claims court.
+Read our guide to using the small claims court

-It gives you the contact details you need, drafts and sends letters or emails and also records phone calls to eliminate subsequent disputes about who said what.
+It gives you the contact details you need, drafts and sends letters or emails, and also records phone calls to eliminate subsequent disputes about who said what.